chamarairesh1982/PropertyBoss/README.md

 sample data used by the new calendar view, execute `supabase/update_v5.sql` after running the previous updates.
 To enable caching for nearby schools and amenities, apply `supabase/update_v6.sql` next.
+For favourite lists and comparison support added in v7, run `supabase/update_v7.sql` after applying the earlier updates.

 5. **Deploy the Edge Function**